matloff/fastLinearAlgebra/README.md

 ```

 The %*% operator is written in C, so it is faster.
 So, use it rather
-than mtimesq(), but keep the latter in mind for visualization purposes.
+than mtimesq(), but keep the code structuroe of the latter in mind for
+visualization purposes.

 ### Internal storage